 The cloth covering the Lincoln catafalque has been replaced several times, but the style of the drapery is similar to that used in 1865.

-For more information, please see the full list of those who have lain in state or in honor in the Rotunda.
+For more information, please see the full list of those who have lain in state or in honor in the U.S. Capitol.

 Other Use and Locations

-The Lincoln catafalque was used in the Supreme Court Building for the lying in repose of:
+The Lincoln catafalque has also been used for services in the Supreme Court Building for the lying in repose of: